 No, you can register a Lasting Power of Attorney online and the GOV.UK website has the information you will need.
 You may require a professional person as a certificate provider or need help to decide on the type of power to give or advice on something that is more detailed.
-Fees will vary and some Solicitors will offer a fixed fee.
-Contact Us if you would like help with choosing or making a Power of Attorney.

 I haven’t got any money to manage!

 A Lasting Power of Attorney can also be made for Health and Welfare decisions but if want someone to help claim and manage benefits then a Department of Works and Pensions Appointee can be assigned for BENEFITS ONLY.

 What if I am having problems with my Attorney?

 - If you think you’re in immediate danger, contact your local police force or call 999 in an emergency.

 - Raise your concerns with the Office of the Public Guardian, which has responsibility for monitoring attorneys.

 - If you have concerns of financial misuse or any other type of abuse, call the Action on Elder Abuse helpline on 080 8808 814 and/or contact the Local Authority ‘Safeguarding’ team